-We will continue by signing up teachers that would appreciate visitors in January 2022, but all teams will be expected to visit at least once per semester.
+We will continue signing up teachers that would appreciate visitors, but all teams will be expected to visit at least once per semester.
 Teachers may also request to visit anytime.
-Schedules will have to be strategic in order to provide coverage and teams will most likely have to split in two for coverage purposes.
+Schedules will be strategic in order to provide coverage and teams will most likely have to split in two for coverage purposes.
 This could really help to facilitate the conversation in regards to comparison of the NASoT checklists from the separated team.